Skip to content

 A 30-second video.
 Actionable respiratory insight.

 BREASY uses smartphone video analysis to assess breathing motion patterns from the chest and abdomen and generate objective respiratory decision-support outputs.
-Proof-of-concept evidence for this approach is provided by our peer-reviewed work in Cureus (2025).

 Device-free

-no extra hardware required
+No extra hardware required

 Non-contact

-no sensors attached to the child
+No sensors attached to the child

 Fast

-brief capture during routine care or home monitoring
+Brief capture during routine care or home monitoring

 Accessible

-designed for real-world use, including low-resource settings
+Designed for real-world use, including low-resource settings

 Three steps to objective respiratory insight.